 Dr. Aubin is a health psychologist specialized in psychosocial oncology, with clinical and research expertise in sexual and couple relationships after cancer.
 She is part of the Louise-Granofsky Psychosocial Oncology Program and works with both the Urologic Oncology and Adolescent and Young Adult Oncology Program interdisciplinary service teams.
 Her clinical and research activities focus on the assessment and intervention of post-treatment sexual and relationship adjustment issues.

-Dr. Körner, a licensed Psychologist (OPQ), is a Senior Research Associate in the Louise Granofsky Psychosocial Oncology Program and at the Segal Cancer Centre, as well as an Assistant Professor at McGill University.
-Her research focus is in clinical and health psychology and her most recent work aims at the development and evaluation of psychosocial interventions for individuals diagnosed with skin cancer.
-At the Jewish General Hospital, she is currently examining how melanoma patients can best be lead through their care trajectory right from the point of diagnosis - through the tumour and cancer treatment phases, and into the resources offered in their community.
+Dr. Körner, a licensed Psychologist (OPQ), is a Senior Research Associate in the Louise Granofsky Psychosocial Oncology Program and at the Segal Cancer Centre, as well as an Associate Professor at McGill University.
+Her research aims at enhancing the practice of professional psychology based on the best available scientific evidence.
+At the Jewish General Hospital, she is examines how patients with melanoma can best be lead throughout their care trajectory from the point of diagnosis, through the cancer treatment phases, and towards resources offered in the community.

 Dr. Looper is a psychiatrist specializing in psychosomatic research.
 His current work at the Segal Cancer Centre involves a study comparing approaches to screening for depression in patients with breast cancer; and decision making for participation in clinical trials in oncology patients.
 Dr. Looper supervises post-graduate research students enrolled in the Master of Psychiatry program at McGill University.